 Can I donate anything to the lounge?
 Yes!
 We have wishlists at Chewy and Amazon.
 We also accept donations for the lobby shop and work with local artists and businesses on consignment.
 Please contact us if you’d like to know more about consigning with us.

-Jennifer Thompson is the founder and President of Cassie’s Cats.
+Jennifer Thompson is the founder of Cassie’s Cats.
 She has been a cat lover all her life, and she chose her first cat for her very own when she was ten years old: a seal point Siamese.
 She named her Cassie and they had 18 years together.
-Over the years she has lived with Stanley, Alphonso, Sam, Cassie, Squeaker, Henry, L.E., Ali, Sumi, Neville, Caleb, and Rachel.
+Over the years she has lived with many cats including Stanley, Alphonso, Sam, Cassie, Squeaker, Henry, L.E., Ali, Sumi, Neville, Caleb, and Rachel.
 Jennifer has been involved in cat and kitten fostering since 2006, and Cassie’s Cats is an extension of those efforts to help even more rescued cats and kittens find homes.
 Cassie’s Cats, Inc. was established in 2020 and the lounge and adoption center opened in June 2021.
 Jennifer and her husband Drew have had six cats and two dogs: Cassie, Ali, Sumi, Neville, Caleb, Rachel, Jake, and Hope.
 In January 2023 they adopted Rachel, a longtime resident of the lounge.
 You can read a little more in this article in The Breeze.

 Our Official Mission: The primary purpose of Cassie’s Cats, Inc. is to place rescued cats and kittens into safe, loving, permanent homes.

 The specific objectives and purpose of this organization shall be:

 Socialize rescued cats and kittens to help them get adopted more quickly.

 Educate the public about the benefits of adopting rescued cats and kittens versus buying from breeders.